Community

 Location: Downtown San Diego

 Horton Grand Hotel, rebuilt and reopened in 1986, is considered one of the most elegant hotels in San Diego with a beauty that recalls the classic splendor from another era.
 However, legends claim that some of the first guests here have never really left this place.
 One of the famous spirits belongs to Roger Whittaker, a gambler and cheater who, after being shot, hid in a closet in room #309, but the people he owed money to found him and shot him to death.
 It is said that his spirit still lives in the same room.
-Some of the paranormal phenomena reported here are blinking lights, closet doors that open and close by themselves in the middle of the night, a shaking bed, strange lights, and spooky steps resounding in the dark.
+Some of the paranormal phenomena reported here are blinking lights, closet doors that open and close by themselves in the middle of the night, a shaking bed, a strange glow, and spooky steps resounding in the dark.

 5. Old Point Loma Lighthouse